 T. Dennie Boardman and Anna Boardman purchased the 31 foot wide lot for 242 Beacon on February 7, 1880, from real estate dealer Henry Whitwell.
 It was the eastern portion of a 40 foot lot Henry Whitwell had purchased on February 6, 1867, from William Gardiner Prescott, who had purchased it from the Boston and Roxbury Mill Corporation on October 20, 1863.

 Click here for an index to the deeds for 242 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

-T. Dennie Boardman was a leather merchant in his father’s firm until the late 1880s, when he became a real estate agent.
+T. Dennie Boardman was a leather merchant in his father’s firm until the late 1880s, when he became a real estate dealer.

 Charles Hemenway was a shipping merchant in the South American trade in the firm of Hemenway & Browne, established by his brother, Augustus Hemenway.
 Charles and Ellen Hemenway previously had lived in New York City.
 They returned to Boston after the death of Augustus Hemenway in 1876 and Charles Hemenway became managing partner of the firm.
 Augustus Hemenway’s wife, Mary, was the sister of Charles Hemenway’s wife, Ellen.